w5xd/WriteLogWizards/README.md

 There are a handful of bugs in the header files generated using the old Visual Studio 6 WriteLog contest wizard.
 It is recommended that any new work on those old modules be done using the software development environment published here, and with Visual Studio 2008 (or VS 2013 if WL12 and later support is all that is desired.)
+Start by placing the old module's source code in a folder under Projects in this wizard-supported directory tree.
+You will not run any of the wizards in order to rebuild an old project.
+This change is just to use the latest versions of the header files, which have some templates and preprocessor directives that have been improved since the VS 6 wizard was deployed.

-There are a couple of source code changes required in old modules to make them compile:
+There are a couple of source code changes required in old modules to make them compile in this updated environment:
 <ol>
 <li> Place the old source code directory in the new Projects folder here.
 <li>The include path structure has changed.
 The easiest way to deal